 Where there are contested lock accesses, software may need to implement algorithms that ensure fair access to resources in order to prevent lock starvation.
 The hardware provides no resource that guarantees fairness to participating agents.
 It is the responsibility of software to manage the fairness of semaphores and exclusive locking functions.
-The mechanisms for handling locked atomic operations have evolved as the complexity of IA-32 processors has evolved.
-As such, more recent IA-32 processors (such as the Pentium 4, Intel Xeon, and P6 family processors) provide a more refined locking mechanism than earlier IA-32 processors.
-These are described in the following sections.
+The mechanisms for handling locked atomic operations have evolved with the complexity of IA-32 processors.
+More recent IA-32 processors (such as the Pentium 4, Intel Xeon, and P6 family processors) and Intel 64 provide a more refined locking mechanism than earlier processors.
+These mechanisms are described in the following sections.